prudvitheja/hello-world/README.md

 # hello-world
 my first repository
 hi !!
-I just want to write something here for updating this readme.
+I'm new to coding